 ...Hence the idea was born

-our web site.
-We hope you found it as interesting to read as we do putting
+for visiting my web site.
+I hope you found it as interesting to read as I

-it together.
-Please come back in the future because this site is far from
+did putting it together.
+Please come back in the future because this site

-If you have enjoyed the visit then we would be grateful if you would either sign the guest book or send us an email and let us know your thoughts on the web site.
+If you have enjoyed the visit then I would be grateful if you would either sign the guest book or send me an email and let me know your thoughts on the web site.

 Thanks & best wishes,

 site is a totally non political German POW / military history research site

 and any suggestion that I am a Nazi sympathiser is categorically